info [at] nonfiction.design

 Do you collaborate with your clients?

-Always, unless they ask us not to.
+Always.
 We engage with our clients to gain firsthand product insights.
 We frequently sketch, workshop and whiteboard together.
+Oftentimes we help construct and actively participate in user studies.
+We keep the conversation casual, yet targeted.
+This lowers barriers and encourages open dialogue between ourselves and our clients.
 The insights we gain help us understand the product limits and how we can exceed expectations.

 What kind of client projects do you prefer?